intel/tiny-tensor-compiler/docs/manual/build.rst

    For non-standard installation directories add -DCMAKE_PREFIX_PATH=/path/to/installation when invoking cmake.

-Runtime support is split in the three library tinytc-level-zero, tinytc-opencl, and tinytc-sycl.
+Runtime support is split in the three library libtinytc_ze, libtinytc_cl, and libtinytc_sycl.
-The BUILD_(SYCL, LEVEL_ZERO, OPENCL) options control which libraries are built.
+The BUILD_(LEVEL_ZERO, OPENCL, SYCL) options control which libraries are built, respectively.
 For example, when using OpenCL only, you can set BUILD_SYCL=OFF such that you do not need a C++ compiler with SYCL support.